hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

-new pair of sneakers, or whatever) is for some reason in a sub-maximal, or *low entropy state (LES)*, then it will explore ways to be in an effectively irreversible fashion, even though the laws of physics *are* reversible.
+new pair of sneakers, or whatever) is for some reason in a sub-maximal, or *low entropy state (LES)*, then it will explore ways to be in an effectively irreversible fashion, even though the laws of physics *are* reversible, simply because it is fantastically unlikely to find its way back to the LES.
 Although the universe might not know about cause and effect at a fundamental level, it would be foolish to bet against them.
 In the language of physics, the LES "spontaneously